invenia/Memento.jl/README.md

 Lumberjack.jl
 =============

-A Julia package for producing nicely formatted log files
+WIP - A Julia package for making nice logs